caugbr/settings-page-manager/README.md

 You can create the menu link as a top level item and, optionally, work with subpages.
 To configure your page to be a top level menu item, just send ```parent_slug``` as an empty string.

 ## Using subpages
-In the below example, we create a top level item with one subpage.
-The subpages have their own HTML and processing, but you can also create a new config file and use the class ```ThemeSettings```, used by ```AdminPAge```, to render and save these config items.
+In the following example, we create a top level item with a subpage.
+The subpages have their own HTML and processing, but you can also create a separated config file and use the class ```ThemeSettings```, used by ```AdminPAge```, to render and save these config items.

     include_once get_stylesheet_directory() . "/wp-admin-page/index.php";
     $settings = new AdminPage([